Time: 14:00 - 15:30

 On this course you will play in unison and try simple part work.
 You will be taught through demonstration and explanation by the tutor.

-To make progress you will need to practise regularly between classes, ideally at least 20 minutes on at least 4 days a week.
+To make progress you will need to practise regularly between classes, ideally 20 minutes on at least 4 days a week.

 Are there any other costs?
 Is there anything I need to bring?